aniruddhafb/flowmint_space/README.md

 > An optimized mobile version release

-> Enable editing for existing nft segments
+> Enable editing for existing NFT segments

+> Integration with multiple wallets

+> Introduce buy and sell NFT segment feature

 > Plan for the mainnet launch